 Liver is a great source of Vitamin B2 or riboflavin.
 A 3-ounce portion has 2.9 milligrams (mg), which is almost double the daily recommendation of 1.3 for men and 1.1 for women.
 Pregnant and breastfeeding mothers need 1.4 and 1.6 mg, respectively.2

 In the body, Vitamin B2 is needed for proper nerve function.
 It also promotes skin health and red blood cell production.
 Without enough Vitamin B2, you’ll feel fatigued and tired.
-Other symptoms include slowed growth, digestive issues, swollen throat, and cracks on the corners of the mouth.
+Other symptoms include slowed growth,

 3. Vitamin B9